engswee/flashpipe/docs/azure-pipelines.md

 ### 8. Check pipeline run
 Once the run is triggered, you can monitor its execution and job logs.

-**Note**: On the first run of the pipeline, you may be ask to approve access to the Variable Group from the pipeline.
+**Note**: On the first run of the pipeline, you may be asked to approve access to the Variable Group from the pipeline.

 Upon completion of the run, you can review the logs, and also check the artifact (designtime and runtime) in the Cloud Integration tenant.
 ![Monitor](images/azure-pipelines/08a_job_run.png)